|

 - Clinical trials - advice on protocols and monitoring (GCPV)

-- Lecturer (visiting) in pig medicine - University of Liverpool, Faculty of Veterinary Science
+- Lecturer (visiting) in Pig Medicine: University of Liverpool, Faculty of Veterinary Science from 2003-2016.

-- Lecturer in pig medicine and vaccinology - RCVS Certificate of Pig Medicine course
+- Lecturer in Pig Medicine & Vaccinology: RCVS Certificate of Pig Medicine course

 - Diploma of Fellowship by Thesis awarded by the Royal College of Veterinary Surgeons